Frequently Asked Questions

 The Microsoft Authenticator takes up very little space on your phone, cannot control your device, and you can choose to use the app without using your data plan.

 The answer depends on how many apps and devices you use to access your Office 365 email and calendar.
 Generally, from your primary device (Outlook on work desktop or laptop) you can approve sign in for up to 30 days.
 If you sign in on another computer, or on the web, then you will be prompted for authorization again.
+Some applications may prompt you more often even from the same device.

 Simply put, the answer is "No".
 The Microsoft Authenticator app is not owned by the University, we are not granted any information from it, and the app is not able to collect information about the phone to send to Microsoft.
 It also does not have an MDM component, so it will not attempt to manage the phone.